Mean Absolute Deviation Formula

 mediumCommon Mistakes

-- Forgetting absolute values: deviations from the mean always sum to zero without them
+- Forgetting the absolute value - signed deviations from the mean sum to zero, so you must take first.

 Why This Formula Matters